ninesalt/install-changed/README.md

 Options:
-  --install-command [command]  The command to run when dependencies need to be installed/updated --hash-filename [filename]   Filename where hash of dependencies will be written to -u, --update-only            Only update the hash -h, --help                   display help for command
+  --install-command [command]  The command to run when dependencies need to be installed/updated --hash-filename [filename]   Filename where hash of dependencies will be written to -u, --hash-only            Only update the hash
+  -h, --help                   display help for command
 ```